Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges: Challenges and Future Directions

 \subsubsection{\textbf{Data Annotation}}

-Current evidence suggests that \textbf{incremental and selective annotation} works well: starting with small subsets and iteratively expanding the dataset increases efficiency while avoiding redundant labelling~\cite{rottger2022data}.
+Research suggests that \textbf{incremental and selective annotation} works well: iteratively expanding small subsets increases efficiency while avoiding redundant labelling~\cite{rottger2022data}.
 In contrast, large-scale undirected annotation does not work well, as benefits quickly diminish relative to cost.
-To advance annotation quality, researchers should \textbf{recruit diverse annotators and provide culturally contextualised guidelines}, which helps mitigate annotation bias.
+To advance annotation quality, researchers should \textbf{recruit diverse annotators and provide culturally contextualised guidelines}, which mitigates annotation bias.
 Moreover, \textbf{active learning and semi-supervised strategies} have been shown to optimise annotator effort by focusing on ambiguous or uncertain cases~\cite{rottger2022data}.
-Expert feedback is particularly valuable for subtle and implicit abuse~\cite{vitiugin2021efficient}, but annotator well-being and ethical safeguards must also be prioritised, providing appropriate training and support to avoid potential harm to them.
+Expert feedback is particularly valuable for subtle and implicit abuse~\cite{vitiugin2021efficient}, but annotator well-being and ethical safeguards must also be prioritised, providing appropriate training and support to avoid potential harm.